The Conservatives lost seats to Labour in Allerdale and North Warwickshire and to the Lib Dems in Teignbridge and Suffolk.

 Let’s have annual statements of policy goals for the next five years – they should run to no more than a dozen sides of A4.

 The Left’s claims to favour an alternative path to academic excellence lack credibility.

-The Green Party gained a seat from Labour in Dorset.
+The Lib Dems gained a seat from Labour in Sheffield.